FLASH SALE: For a limited time, get up to $30 OFF the California Explorer Pass! Follow the link for details.

 Finally, these attractions aren’t all located in the same city.
 So, this lineup only works if you are planning on doing a fair bit of driving and spending time in different areas.

-Based on these limitations, I’d say most people probably won’t save 29% with the California Explorer Pass.
-Still, if you use the card enough, the savings still exist.
+Based on these limitations, I’d say most people probably won’t save 30% with the California Explorer Pass.
+Still, if you use the card enough and grab it on sale, the savings still exist.

 Top Reasons to Buy the California Explorer Pass